Symonds Yat services

-In 2011, First were taken over by Roadchef, who commented on it being their first A-road site by saying they would have a play with it and keep it if it made money.
-They changed the forecourt from BP to Murco, retaining the First shop branding but adding a Costa unit.
+First were taken over by Roadchef in 2011, who said this was their first A-road site and that they would work with it and see what could be done.
+Under Roadchef, the forecourt changed from BP to Murco, while First's shop branding was retained, but with a Costa unit added.

-Roadchef sold the services to High Noon Stores, who changed the Costa unit to an own-branded "Route 40 Café" and opened a Spar store.
+Roadchef sold the site to High Noon Stores, who changed the Costa unit to their own creation, 'Route 40 Café'.
+They also opened a Spar store.

-MFG purchased it in March 2017 after High Noon Stores went into administration and have re-branded the site.
-A Londis store replaced the former Spar store and the fuel supply changed from from Murco to Shell.
-The independent café remained for a while until early 2019 where MFG replaced the Route 40 Cafe with a Subway store.
+After High Noon Stores fell into administration, MFG purchased the site in March 2017.
+A Londis store replaced the former Spar store and the fuel supply changed again from Murco to Shell.
+The independent café remained trading until late 2018 when MFG closed the café and replaced it with a Subway store, opening in early 2019.

-As of summer 2019, evidence of First's ownership is still visible within the eastbound amenity building as the games arcade signage is still being displayed in First's distinctive green and red colours.
+Evidence of First's ownership is still visible inside the amenity building, with signage still displayed in First's distinctive green and red colours.